Thoughts on National Churchill Day, 9 April 2017

 “In dark days and darker nights, when Britain stood alone, and most men save Englishmen despaired of England’s life, he mobilized the English language, and sent it into battle.” —John F. Kennedy, paraphrasing Edward R. Murrow

 Q. The Question tries try to provide our readers with the most reliable knowledge from the best experts in various fields.
-As we celebrate National Churchill Day, we would appreciate your thoughts on three questions we currently posted without responses on website: was Winston Churchill really that good an artist?
+As we celebrate National Churchill Day, we would appreciate your thoughts on three questions we currently posted without responses on our website: was Winston Churchill really that good an artist?
 What made him a good leader?
 And what was his greatest achievement?

 Please take our virtual tour of Hillsdale’s recent exhibition of Churchill paintings and artifacts, where your readers can decide for themselves: